-These requirements help to make sure that the surveillance system is always operational and able to detect any potential intrusions or security breaches, even during non-working hours.
-The failsafe method provides an additional layer of security so that the system is always armed and ready to respond to any potential threats.
+These requirements ensure that the surveillance system is always operational and able to detect any potential intrusions or security breaches, even during non-working hours.
+The failsafe method provides an additional layer of security to ensure that the system is always armed and ready to respond to any potential threats.